The specialization in American and English literature requires 30 semester hours for completion of the Master of Arts degree.

 In consultation with the Graduate Literature Specialization advisor, students select

-one of three plans to complete the program requirements, as follows:
+one of two plans to complete the program requirements, as follows:

 Enroll in ENG 599